Ayush16aug/Credit_Card_Banking-Domain-Analysis/README.md

 <h2>Mitron Bank</h2>
 Mitron Bank is a legacy financial institution headquartered in Hyderabad.
-They want to introduce a new line of **credit cards**, aiming to broaden its product offerings and reach in the financial market.
+They want to introduce a new line of <b>credit cards</b>, aiming to broaden its product offerings and reach in the financial market.

 They provided a sample dataset of 4000 customers across five cities on their online spend and other details.

-<h1>Project</h1>
+<h1 align="center">Project</h1>

 The Report has **4 Dashboard** and **1 recommendation page**